aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/index.md

 ---
-title: "AIT-2"
+title: "AIT-3"
-slug: "ait-2"
+slug: "ait-3"
 ---

-# AIT-2
+# AIT-3

-<p class="card-section-h2">Welcome to AIT-2</p>
+<p class="card-section-h2">Welcome to AIT-3</p>

-The Aptos Incentivized Testnet-2 (AIT-2) is a rewards program for any Aptos community member.
+The Aptos Incentivized Testnet-3 (AIT-3) is a rewards program for any Aptos community member.
 All you need is an interest in becoming an Aptos node operator, and be willing and capable to test our new staking and node reputation frameworks.

-:::tip **Key AIT-2 dates:**
+:::tip **Key AIT-3 dates:**
 *All dates and times shown are for Pacific Time, year 2022.*
-- **June 30:** Registration starts.
+- **August 19:** Registration starts.
 Node and identity verification begins.
-- **July 7:** Registration ends.
-Only 48 hours left to complete identity verification.
+- ~~**July 7:** Registration ends.
+Only 48 hours left to complete identity verification.~~
-- **July 11:** Selection process concludes.
+- ~~**July 11:** Selection process concludes.
 Email notifications are sent.
-If your node is selected, you will have 24 hours to join the AIT-2 Validator set.
+If your node is selected, you will have 24 hours to join the AIT-3 Validator set.~~
-- **July 12:** Aptos Incentivized Testnet 2 goes live at noon.
+- **August 19:** AIT-3 goes live at noon.
 Validator score tracking begins.
-- **July 22:** AIT-2 concludes.
+- **September 9:** AIT-3 concludes.
 :::

-To participate in the Aptos Incentivized Testnet-2 (AIT-2) program, follow the below steps.
+To participate in the Aptos Incentivized Testnet-3 (AIT-3) program, follow the below steps.
 Use these steps as a checklist to keep track of your progress.
 A detailed documentation for each step is provided.

 <div class="docs-card-container">
 <div class="row row-cols-1 row-cols-md-2 g-4">